Israel's Bezeq Tel names finance ministry official Rothenberg as CFO

-JERUSALEM, July 2 Bezeq Israel Telecom on Sunday named Yali Rothenberg as its chief financial officer to replace Allon Raveh, who stepped down after first-quarter results.
+JERUSALEM, July 2 (Reuters) - Bezeq Israel Telecom on Sunday named Yali Rothenberg as its chief financial officer to replace Allon Raveh, who stepped down after first-quarter results.

 Rothenberg has been senior deputy to the accountant general and head of the financing, debt and credit division at the Finance Ministry the past five years.